Did You Mean...? Confidence-based Trade-offs in Semantic Parsing: Methods

 \section{Methods}

-\textbf{Datasets} Our data is drawn from the SMCalFlow \citep{semanticmachines2020} task-oriented dialogue dataset, which contains Lisp-like programs (cf. \cref{append:model}).
+\paragraph{Datasets} Our data is drawn from the SMCalFlow \citep{semanticmachines2020} task-oriented dialogue dataset, which contains Lisp-like programs (cf. \cref{append:model}).
 We follow the same preprocessing as \citet{platanios.a.2020}, and use the SMCalFlow data splits given by \citet{roy.s.2022}: \longnum{108753} training, \longnum{12271} validation, and \longnum{13496} testing dialogue turns.

-\textbf{Models} We use MISO \citep{zhang.s.2019a, zhang.s.2019b}, a well-calibrated model from \citet{stengel-eskin.e.2022.calibration}.
+\paragraph{Models} We use MISO \citep{zhang.s.2019a, zhang.s.2019b}, a well-calibrated model from \citet{stengel-eskin.e.2022.calibration}.
 Rather than predict the SMCalFlow surface form, including syntactic tokens like parentheses, MISO directly predicts the underlying execution graph.
 The graph can deterministically be ``de-compiled'' into its surface form, and vice-versa.
-The fact that MISO predicts an underlying graph makes it attractive for applications which require confidence scores, as it only predicts content tokens (i.e. functions, arguments) rather than syntactic tokens (parentheses).
+The fact that MISO predicts an underlying graph makes it attractive for applications which require confidence scores, as it only predicts content tokens (i.e. functions, arguments) rather than structure markers, like parentheses.
 For details on MISO's architecture, see \citet{zhang.s.2019b} and \citet{stengel-eskin.e.2022smcalflow}.

 For token confidence estimation, we use the maximum probability across the output vocabulary at each timestep.
 This has been shown to be a relatively robust confidence estimator in classification \citep{hendrycks.d.2016, varshney.n.2022}.
 For sequence-level scores, we follow \citet{stengel-eskin.e.2022.calibration} and take the minimum over token-level confidence scores.